commercialhaskell/stack/doc/commands/upgrade_command.md

   (replacing any existing executable named `stack` there);

-* if the current running Stack executable is '`stack`' (that is, it was invoked as `stack` or, on Windows, `stack.exe` - this is case insensitive), an existing binary distribution will replace it.
+* if the current running Stack executable is '`stack`' (that is, it was invoked as `stack` or, on Windows, `stack.exe` - this is case insensitive - and the Stack executable file is named `stack` or, on Windows, `stack.exe` - this is case sensitive), an existing binary distribution will replace it.
 If the executable is located outside of Stack's local binary directory, pass the `--only-local-bin` flag to skip that step;

 * if the current running Stack executable is not '`stack`' (as described above), an existing binary distribution will only be put in Stack's local binary